-The second one shows in the detail the vortices and the turbulence behavior over time.
-This method is called large eddy simulation (LES) and is also referred to as a high-fidelity simulation.
+The second one shows in detail the vortices and the turbulence behaviour over time.
+This method is called Large Eddy Simulation (LES) and is also referred to as a high-fidelity simulation.

-When you hire a wind simulation consultant, make sure you tell him to use Ingrid Cloud -he fast and affordable way to run accurate high-fidelity simulations.
+When you hire a wind simulation consultant, make sure you tell him to use Ingrid Cloud - the fast and affordable way to run accurate high-fidelity simulations.